Picking message templates

 Question Set templates

 Question sets are multiple individual questions asked one after the other.
 Patients can reply to each question.
-Examples of question sets available to all practices include:
+Examples of Patchs question sets available to all practices include:

 • Sore Throat